eliamascolo/eliamascolo.github.io/index.md

 <img class="profile-picture" src="/images/profile_picture_mountain.jpg">

-I'm a PhD student in ***Theoretical and Computational Biology*** in the Erill Lab, at UMBC (USA).
-I studied biology (and some mathematics) at the University of Milan (Italy).
+I'm a researcher in ***Theoretical and Computational Biology*** in the group of Gašper Tkačik at the Institute of Science and Technology Austria (ISTA).
+I obtained my PhD with Ivan Erill at UMBC (Baltimore, US).
+Previously I studied biology (and some mathematics) at the University of Milan (Italy).
 I'm a math enthusiast and an amateur jazz piano player.

 ## Research Interest

 I use information theory to study molecular evolution.
-My research focuses on the evolution of transcriptional regulatory networks.
+My research focuses on the evolution of information in DNA sequences that code for transcriptional regulatory networks.

 [Research overview](https://eliamascolo.github.io/research) 📝 💻 🧬 🔬 🦠